weaveworks/policy-agent/docs/policy_set.md

 ## Migration from v2beta1 to v2beta2

 ### New fields
 - New required field `spec.mode` is added.
-PolicySets should be updated to set the policy set mode
+PolicySets should be updated to set the mode

-Previously the agent was configured with which policy sets to use in each mode.
+Previously the agent was configured with which policysets to use in each mode.
 Now we removed this argument from the agent's configuration and add the mode to the Policyset itself.

-#### Example of the old agent configuration
+#### Example of the agent configuration in versions older than v2.0.0

 ```yaml
 # config.yaml